cmatan10/erc4337-example/README.md

 - Update the `paymasterAddress` in `addressesConfig.js`.

 ### 4. Deploy SimpleAccount
-This script deploys the SimpleAccount contract using the AccountFactory.
+This script creates an Externally Owned Account (EOA) wallet.
+The EOA wallet is critical because it signs the SimpleAccount transactions on the network and providing a layer of control and security for the user's operations.
+Additionally, this script deploys the SimpleAccount contract using the AccountFactory.
 The SimpleAccount represents a basic account structure for users in the ERC4337 framework.
-Additionally, this script creates an Externally Owned Account (EOA) wallet.
-The EOA wallet is crucial as it represents the user's personal wallet in the network.
-This wallet is used to interact with the SimpleAccount, providing a layer of control and security for the user's operations.

 `npx hardhat run --network mumbai ./scripts/deploy_simpleAccount.js`